Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

 Cons

-- Premium pricing, built for 7-figure+ brands
+- Premium pricing, built for seven-figure brands and up

-- Migration to Klaviyo effectively assumed
+- Migration to Klaviyo effectively required

 Our score: 3.5/5